NicholasBlackburn1/Face-Door/README.md

 ## Features
 <li> Sends Sms ethan and sends us messages based on the person who is recognized</li>
-<li> able to be easily Started and Stopped on a Read Only os
+<li> able to be easily Started and Stopped on a Read Only os</li>
+<li> Uses realtime Facial recognition to Recognize Authorized users and the non authorized Users</li>

 ## Todo's